 Direct BitChute Link Halloween is more than people make it out to be… Thumbnail Image: Pieter Claeszoon- Vanitas – Still Life (1625) Continue reading The Allure of Halloween

 Direct BitChute Link A powerful testimony from a listener.
 What used to be a birthright bequeathed by your ancestors and the whole way of being your ethno-culture built in the past is now something we frantically scramble around looking for.
-Also available on BitChute -Clip where listener “Frau HausMaus” made this comment: -Painting in thumbnail: Nathaniel Dance-Holland, The Pybus Family.
+Painting in thumbnail: Nathaniel Dance-Holland, The Pybus Family.
 Circa 1769.
 Oil on canvas.
-National Gallery … Continue reading Your Inheritance Interrupted
+National Gallery of Victoria, Australia.
+Continue reading Your Inheritance Interrupted

-Enemies at the gates, traitors from within…is it self-indulgent to be advocating for new arts and culture right now?
+Watch the embedded video below.
+Direct BitChute Link Enemies at the gates, traitors from within…is it self-indulgent to be advocating for new arts and culture right now?
 This is the fourth of five videos based off a recent livestream I participated in.
 The first three vids were about “cultural and aesthetic red pills.”
-This one and the final one take a more positive stance on the role arts and cultural creation, and … Continue reading Is Now Not the Time for Cultural/Artistic Creation?
+This one and the final one take a more positive stance … Continue reading Is Now Not the Time for Cultural/Artistic Creation?

-(Direct YouTube Link) In old Europe, the transition period between the warm growing season and cold winter provided an opportunity to contemplate and honor the dead.
+Watch the embedded video.
+Direct BitChute Link In old Europe, the transition period between the warm growing season and cold winter provided an opportunity to contemplate and honor the dead.
 So many symbols and rhythms that survive to this day in our holidays, even in shallow and commercialized modern forms, contain and reveal what’s deep in our bones and is begging for us to … Continue reading Deep Halloween: Living a Life Worthy of Remembrance